Ousted Trump-bashing Rep. Mark Sanford acknowledges his political career is likely over

 "That would certainly be my take," Sanford said when asked if critics are right that the defeat puts a permanent end to his time in elected office.
 But, Sanford also said, "never say never."

-The primary vote could mark the end of a stunning fall for Sanford, whose scandal-pocked career nearly ended in 2009, when he acknowledged having a secret extramarital affair with a woman in Argentina while serving as South Carolina's governor.
+The primary vote could mark the conclusion of a stunning fall for Sanford, whose scandal-pocked career nearly ended in 2009, when he acknowledged having a secret extramarital affair with a woman in Argentina while serving as South Carolina's governor.
 The scandal earned him the nickname "Luv Gov."

 TRUMP-BASHER MARK SANFORD OUSTED AFTER TRUMP SAYS HE BELONGS IN ARGENTINA